 At the same time, additional small arteries grow within muscle tissue so that they can deliver blood to working muscles more effectively when needed.

 How does heart health change with exercise?

-The hearts of endurance athletes show expanded left and right ventricles, whereas strength athletes show thickening of their heart wall, particularly the left ventricle.
+The hearts of endurance athletes show expanded left and right ventricles, whereas those of strength athletes show thickening of the heart wall, particularly the left ventricle.